Title

 (.5) Being free from heavy metals, pesticides, solvents, mycotoxins, microbials and other contaminants.

 (5) Labeling Required.
-Any intoxicating substance sold by a licensed intoxicating substance retailer shall be labeled, in accordance with regulations adopted by the Department, in a manner that identifies to consumers that the product meets the criteria established in this Section, and otherwise complies with all applicable hemp and kratom and consumer protection laws and regulations:
+Any intoxicating substance sold by a permitted intoxicating substance retailer shall be labeled, in accordance with regulations adopted by the Department, in a manner that identifies to consumers that the product meets the criteria established in this Section, and otherwise complies with all applicable hemp and kratom and consumer protection laws and regulations:

-(a) Hemp products shall be labeled as:
+(a) Intoxicating Hemp products shall be labeled as:

 (.1) Having a total tetrahydrocannabinols concentration (including tetrahydrocannabinolic acid) of not more than 0.3 percent on a dry weight basis; and